Habiba Msika

 Habiba Msika, also spelled Messika (حبيبة مسيكة), (born 1903 Testour – February 21, 1930 Tunis), was a Tunisian singer, dancer and actress.

 Born Marguerite Msika, she was the niece of singer Leila Sfez.

 She quickly climbed the ladder of fame under the pseudonym Habiba ("beloved").
 Prototype of the free, and master of her destiny, charismatic singer and daring actress, adored by the Tunisian population, Msika was a social phenomenon in her time.
 The film The Fire Dance by Salma Baccar talks about her career.

 Life

 Youth

 She was born in the Jewish quarter of Tunis in a poor family.
 Her parents, Daida and Maïha, worked in the wire trade.

 She learned to read and write in the school of the Israelite Alliance, which she left after seven years, through the help of her aunt, singing lessons, music theory and classical Arabic with the famous composer Khemaïs Tarnane and Egyptian tenor Hassan Bannan.

 She married her cousin Victor Chetboun but their union lasted a short time.

-Her first recital was held at the palace of La Marsa, where she met her lover: the Minister de la Plume.
+Her first recital was held at the palace of La Marsa, where she met her lover: the Ministry of the Pen.